-- Fish for Bass During the Pre-Spawn – The holy grail of bass fishing is during the largemouth pre-spawn.
+- Fish During the Pre-Spawn – The holy grail of bass fishing is during the largemouth pre-spawn.
 The pre-spawn starts in spring around the time when the water temperature gets to be between 55 to 65 degrees.
 This is when both male and female bass move to the shallow areas, start aggressively feeding and looking for the best place to nest.
 Fisherman during this period can actually locate bass right from shore, that’s how close they get.
 This is the best time to get a trophy bass, but remember to catch and release female bass so they can complete their spawn and continue the cycle of life for bass.

 - Examine a Caught Bass for Local Tips – The next time you catch a bass take a peek inside of its mouth.
-When a bass is fighting you it will sometimes throw up whatever contents are in it’s stomach.
-This is a great way to see what bass are feeding on in the local area and try to mimic the look with a lure that can mimic it.
-In some cases if you like to use live bait you can try and catch what they’re actually feeding on and use that as bait.
+When a bass is fighting you it will sometimes throw up whatever contents are in its stomach.
+This is a great way to see what bass are feeding on in the local area, so try and find a lure that can mimic the local feed.
+In some cases with live bait you can try and catch what they’re actually feeding on and use that as bait.

 - Always Keep an Eye on the Line – Every so often it’s a good idea to examine the line right above the lure you’re using.
-It’s common for it to get frayed due to it coming into contact with rocks, gravel, branches, stumps, etc. Nothing is worse than losing a monster bass due to your line breaking!
+It’s common for it to get frayed due to contact with rocks, gravel, branches, stumps, etc. Nothing is worse than losing a monster catch due to your line breaking!

 - Size Doesn’t Matter – The size of your lure doesn’t dictate the size of the bass you’ll catch.
 Remember, a largemouth bass will strike prey that is 25% to 50% of its length.
 So even large lures can catch small bass.
-If you’re not producing anything then try using a smaller lure such as the Strike King Spinnerbait.
+If you’re not having success then try a smaller lure such as the Strike King Spinnerbait.